jianzhaojohn/Habit-Rabbit/README.md

 ### How to Run

+Test e-mail: test@example.com
+Test password: test

+You need these to log in once you have run the app.

 1. Download Android Studio at https://developer.android.com/studio/index.html
 2. Clone or fork repository, and open using Android Studio.
 3. Build and run app, as shown below: